cisco/mindmeld/docs/source/index.rst

 In short, you will learn how to build Conversational AI applications step by step, while gaining insight into best practices.

-The code samples in this tutorial reference four applications, each featuring a medium- to large-vocabulary content catalog:
+The code samples in this tutorial draw from four applications, each featuring a medium- to large-vocabulary content catalog:

 =================  =====================================================================
 Application        Use Case